Multiple ICE impersonation arrests made during nationwide immigration crackdown

 After being denied entrance to the residence hall, they were later found disrupting a local business, the university said.

-Philadelphia police arrested a 22-year-old student, charging him with impersonating a public servant, with the university saying that he’s been placed on “interim suspension.”
+Philadelphia police arrested 22-year-old Aidan Steigelmann, charging him with impersonating a public servant, with the university saying that he’s been placed on “interim suspension.”
 Two other suspects involved in the incident fled the scene in a light-colored SUV, according to the Philadelphia Police Department.

 Temple’s statement followed an announcement earlier in the week reacting to Trump’s executive orders, including the plans for mass deportations of undocumented immigrants.